 Thursday, April 17, 2014

-Daniel Steenstra - hand potter
+DANIEL STEENSTRA - hand potter

 For years I have been meaning to do a post about Daniel Steenstra but I keep putting it off because I don't know enough.
 So I have finally decided to put down what I do know - we can always add to it later!
 I would very much appreciate any comments/corrections/further information on this post.. it has got a few assumptions, and more than a few gaps!